learnforpractice/docs-chat-bot/README.md

         docs_chat_endpoint: "http://localhost:7999/chat"
 ```

-Before using the chatbot, there are three essential tasks to complete:
+Before using the chatbot, there are additional essential tasks to complete:

 1. Indexing the documents
 2. Running a document chatbot server